tractorcow-farm/silverstripe-fluent/readme.md

 ## Configuration

-Installation runs more smoothly if you configure your site for translation before installing the module, as it will rebuild the database based on configuration.
+Installation runs more smoothly if you configure your site for localisation before installing the module, as it will rebuild the database based on configuration.
 Good to read this bit first!